maxx1128/Webdev-Study-Notes/Programming/LearnEnoughCommandLine.md

 * `ps aux` shows all active processes.
 The second column holds a number that is the process's PID.
 * `ps aux | grep <string>` will show all processes that contain a specific string or number.
 Great for narrowing down a long list.
 * `kill <PID>` will kill the process with the matching PID.
 If this doesn't kill it, try `kill -9 <PID>` instead.

+> Note about terminal instances: each new window is a different instance of a shell.
+This means you can change something on one terminal window that won't automatically carry to others.
+For example, changing the active version of Ruby in one window, switching to another, and realizing that change didn't affect that window.
+So if you're making terminal changes in multiple windows, be aware your changes light not be in sync with each other.